brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 |-- package.json
 ```

 For the sake of time, let's go ahead and create the remaining directories at once.
 Feel free to use the command line or editor of your choice to mimic the following structure.
-Don't worry, we will cover everything shortly.
+Don't worry, we will cover every file individually later.

 ```
 |-- configs/